 What other IP ratings are there?

-Here are some other common IP values and their meanings:
+Here are some other common IP ratings and their meanings:

 IP value |